gbrivate/jenkins-x-guide/README.md

 gcloud config set project myproject
 ```

+** This is necessario because you may have other projects, and wen you run Jx create, is very important that you have set up the right gcloud project.

 ### Creating our first cluster

 Using JX to create a cluster into your gcloud project